-- Furthermore, the Investment Manager will work with exclusion criterias based on revenue for alcohol, tobacco, gambling, conventional weapons, fossil fuels including coal, oil and gas based on independent data from the renowned screening provider MSCI ESG as a first step to determine the investment universe. - The Investment Manager will screen against norm-based violations of UN Global Compact Principles using tools provided by MSCI ESG which are presented as Pass/Fail for the investments.
-This screening includes all three pillars (environment, social and governance) included in sustainability. - The Investment Manager will prioritize investments that classifies as sustainable investments according to MSCI ESG. - The Investment Manager will strive to hold stable or increase the Taxonomy revenue alignement on portfolio level according to MSCI ESG. - The Investment manager will strive to hold stable or decrease the PAI indicators on portffolio level with focus on the PAI indicators 1-6 according to MSCI ESG.
+- The Investment Manager will screen against norm-based violations of UN Global Compact Principles using tools provided by MSCI ESG which are presented as Pass/Fail for the investments.
+This screening includes all three pillars (environment, social and governance) included in sustainability. - The Investment Manager will prioritize investments that classifies as sustainable investments according to MSCI ESG. - The Investment Manager will strive to hold stable or increase the Taxonomy revenue alignment on portfolio level according to MSCI ESG. - The Investment manager will strive to hold stable or decrease the PAI indicators on portfolio level with focus on the PAI indicators 1-6 according to MSCI ESG.